How to configure your first chatbot

-Configuring a chatbot in your department can drastically decrease Human Agents workload, simultaneously improving customer satisfaction.
-Integration of chatbots in your customer support workflow provides many benefits:
+Configuring a virtual assistant chatbot in your department can drastically decrease Human Agents workload, simultaneously improving customer satisfaction.
+These are the main advantages of automated customer service, with the integration of chatbots in your customer support workflow:

 - Chatbots are 24/7 available, for the happiness of end users that always appreciate the “always on” option

 - Chatbots can reply to most common questions, leaving human agents with more time to manage complex questions

 We’ll start our journey in Tiledesk’s chatbots integration creating a simple chatbot that will reply to some common questions and will switch to human agents if needed.

 Create your first Resolution bot

 Once you create you first project switch to “Bots” section from the sidebar: